 From ancient history and traditions to fast-paced, vibrant cities, Japan is a fascinating destination for expats.
 New arrivals are sure to have many questions about their new home, so here are answers to some of the most frequently asked questions about Japan.

 Do I need a car in Japan?

 In the big cities, a car isn't necessary and could even be a liability.
 Petrol is costly in Japan, and there are many pricey toll roads.
 Add to this the cost of car maintenance (roadworthiness tests, licence fees etc.), and it becomes exorbitant, even though the car itself might have a cheap purchase price compared to international standards.

 In the more rural areas of Japan, though, public transport can be a bit slow or infrequent, so having a car in these cases is recommended.

 Is it worth learning Japanese?

 Definitely, especially for the mutual respect this creates between expats and locals.
-There are many language schools in Japan with varying approaches, as well as some very useful phrasebooks and textbooks.
-There is a standardised testing system (Japanese Language Proficiency Test), which most students aspire to and which is a very good indication of one's level.
-In Tokyo, it is very easy to get by without ever speaking Japanese, but as soon as one travels a bit further afield, they will need at least a few basic phrases.
+There are many language schools in Japan with varying approaches and some useful phrasebooks and textbooks.
+In Tokyo, it's easy to get by without ever speaking Japanese, but if expats want to travel a bit further afield, they will need to go armed with at least a few basic phrases.

-Trains, ranging from the Shinkansen (bullet train) to the underground, are the most popular and quickest means of transport in Japan, although the bus system is also very reliable, comfortable and often cheaper.
-There are some great deals on airfares during holiday periods, although trains are usually cheaper.
-The JR pass, which allows unlimited travel on the Japanese railway system for a fixed period, is a good investment for expats.
+Trains, ranging from the Shinkansen (bullet train) to the underground, are Japan's most popular and quickest means of transport.
+The bus system is also highly reliable, comfortable and often cheaper.
+There are some fantastic deals on holiday airfares, although trains are usually cheaper.